 If you’re working in an environment with high staff turnover and a focus on lower-skilled, entry-level jobs, employers may want to conduct references as part of the application process to cope with volume onboarding.

-Conversely, in higher skilled more specialist roles that require multiple interviews and assessment, employers may want to check with your resume references after the first round of in-person interviews before they invest significant manager, director and exec time in further interviews.
+Conversely, in higher skilled more specialist roles that require multiple interviews and assessment, employers may want to take up your references after the first round of in-person interviews before they invest significant manager, director and exec time in further interviews.

 "I don’t want my boss to know I am looking for a new job."

-Totally understandable but here’s the problem with this one.
+Totally understandable but there is an easy solution for this one.

-"Recruiters will use the contact details of resume references for prospecting purposes."
+"Recruiters will use the contact details of resume referees for prospecting purposes."